-Coming up with classroom holiday party ideas can be a chore but not with this great roundup of ideas.
+Coming up with school party ideas can be a chore but not with this great roundup of ideas.
 These suggestions are perfect for older elementary school aged children!

 I share the responsibility of being a room parent with two other moms in my son’s fifth grade class.